jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 with access to tools like web search or code execution.
-However, as I’ve experimented with these frameworks, I've realized we are facing **The Operator’s Dilemma**: the more efficient our agents become at "doing," the *more passive we become as observers.
-If we aren't careful, we risk becoming mere button-pushers and losing the very skills that made us capable of directing the agents in the first place.
+However, as I’ve experimented with these frameworks, I've realized we are facing **The Operator’s Dilemma**: the more efficient our agents become at "doing," the more passive we become as observers.
+If we aren't careful, we risk becoming mere passive observers and losing the very skills that made us capable of directing the agents in the first place.

 I found myself asking one constant question: